-1.1 Humble Beginnings
+3.1.
+Humble Beginnings

-The first IETF meeting was held in January, 1986, at Linkabit in San Diego, with 21 attendees.
-The 4th IETF, held at SRI in Menlo Park in October, 1986, was the first that non-government vendors attended.
-The concept of Working Groups was introduced at the 5th IETF meeting at the NASA Ames Research Center in California in February, 1987.
-The 7th IETF, held at MITRE in McLean, Virginia in July, 1987, was the first meeting with over 100 attendees.
+The first IETF meeting was held in January 1986 at Linkabit in San Diego, with 21 attendees.
+The 4th IETF, held at SRI in Menlo Park in October 1986, was the first that non-government vendors attended.
+The concept of Working Groups was introduced at the 5th IETF meeting at the NASA Ames Research Center in California in February 1987.
+The 7th IETF, held at MITRE in McLean, Virginia, in July 1987, was the first meeting with more than 100 attendees.

 The 14th IETF meeting was held at Stanford University in July 1989.
 It marked a major change in the structure of the IETF universe.
-The IAB (then Internet Activities Board, now Internet Architecture Board), which until that time oversaw many "task forces," changed its structure to leave only two: the IETF and the IRTF.
+The IAB (then Internet Activities Board, now Internet Architecture Board), which until that time oversaw many "task forces", changed its structure to leave only two: the IETF and the IRTF.
 The IRTF is tasked to consider long-term research problems in the Internet.
 The IETF also changed at that time.

-After the Internet Society (ISOC) was formed in January, 1992, the IAB proposed to ISOC that the IAB's activities should take place under the auspices of the Internet Society.
+After the Internet Society (ISOC) was formed in January 1992, the IAB proposed to ISOC that the IAB's activities should take place under the auspices of the Internet Society.
 During INET92 in Kobe, Japan, the ISOC Trustees approved a new charter for the IAB to reflect the proposed relationship.

 The IETF met in Amsterdam, The Netherlands, in July 1993.
 This was the first IETF meeting held in Europe, and the US/non-US attendee split was nearly 50/50.
-One in five IETF meetings are now held in Europe or Asia, and the number of non-US attendees continues to be high -- about 50%, even at meetings held in the US.
+About one in three IETF meetings are now held in Europe or Asia, and the number of non-US attendees continues to be high -- about 50%, even at meetings held in the United States.

-1.2 The Hierarchy
+3.2.
+The Hierarchy

-1.2.1 ISOC (Internet Society)
+3.2.1.
+ISOC (Internet Society)

 The Internet Society is an international, non-profit, membership organization that fosters the expansion of the Internet.
 One of the ways that ISOC does this is through financial and legal support of the other "I" groups described here, particularly the IETF.
-ISOC's oversight of the IETF is remarkably hands-off, so many IETF participants don't even know about it.
-ISOC provides insurance coverage for many of the people in the IETF process, and acts as a public relations channel for the times that one of the "I" groups wants to say something to the press.
-The ISOC is one of the major unsung (and under-funded) heroes of the Internet.
+ISOC provides insurance coverage for many of the people in the IETF process and acts as a public relations channel for the times that one of the "I" groups wants to say something to the press.
+The ISOC is one of the major unsung (and under-supported) heroes of the Internet.